Nordix/hiredis-cluster/README.md

 $ make
 ```

-Some tests needs a Redis cluster and that can be setup by the build targets `start`/`stop`
+Some tests needs a Redis cluster and that can be setup by the make targets `start`/`stop`
 The clusters will be setup using Docker and it may take a while before initiation and being able to run the tests.

 ```sh